ankur-gupta/async/docs/why-is-it-difficult.md

+!!! tip "Tip"
+    Some of the terms used on this page may not make sense just yet.
+Feel free to skip to the next topic and come back to this page later.

 Learning asynchronous programming in Python is *unreasonably* difficult.
 This is unusual because Python is so easy to learn that it is used as the [first programming language](https://www.coursera.org/learn/learn-to-program?).